 Primary focus is on how individuals and small companies recognize and seek out business opportunities in a global economy leveraging the power of technology; hands-on assignment-based course with a major global team project component.
 Does not count on the Department of Management majors or minors.
 This course may be offered in an online format.
-Identical to MGT 416.
-Credit may not be earned in more than one of these courses.
 Prerequisites: ENT 213, 221; 56 semester hours completed; signed major in Entrepreneurship.

 Emerging Venture Consulting

 Work with local small business clients and entrepreneurs to conduct analysis and provide deliverables that enable the business to operate more effectively and to grow.
 This course may be offered in an online format.
 Prerequisites: 86 semester hours completed; signed major or minor in Entrepreneurship; ENT/MKT 221; ENT/BIS 300; ENT/FIN 320.
 Recommended: ENT/MGT 419.

 Special Topics in Entrepreneurship

 Selected topics not covered in existing courses with current topic listed in Course Search and Registration.
 Specific topics will be listed on the student's transcript.
 Repeatable up to 12 credits with different topics.
 Only 3 credits will count toward entrepreneurship major or minor.
 This course may be offered in an online format.
 Prerequisite: See Course Search and Registration.